openstack/kolla/specs/template.rst

 Documentation Impact
 ====================
-What documentation will be done to discribe this feature to developers and operators.
+What documentation will be done to describe this feature to developers and operators.

 References